kodecocodes/swift-style-guide/README.markdown

-# The Official Teamwork.com Swift Style Guide
+# The Official Teamwork.com iOS development Guide
-As based on the [raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)
+As based on the [raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide).
+Includes more than just swift style guide.
+It describes how we work ( with git etc. )

 ## Table of Contents